jparkypark/rkv/docs/PLANNING.md

 ### Project Setup & Structure

-**Goal**: Create a working CLI tool that integrates with Obsidian and Google Drive
+**Goal**: Create a working CLI tool that integrates with Obsidian and any storage location

 **Tech Stack**:
 - Node.js with TypeScript for better code clarity
 - Commander.js for CLI framework
 - Obsidian (already installed) as editor
-- Google Drive for sync (folder already exists)
+- Storage-agnostic (works with any folder location - local, cloud sync, etc.)

 ---